 MacKinnon's OT goal lifts Avs over Islanders 2-1

-Nathan MacKinnon scored 4:43 into overtime, and the Colorado Avalanche beat the New York Islanders 2-1 on Friday night for their first win at home in more than seven weeks.
+MacKinnon scored 4:43 into overtime, and the Avalanche beat the New York Islanders 2-1 on Friday night for their first win at home in more than seven weeks.
 It was the Avalanche's first home win since Nov.
-14. They had lost 10 of 11 overall, with their only victory in the last four weeks coming in Chicago on Dec.
-23. The Avalanche held the Islanders in check after the last three visiting teams scored six times each at Pepsi Center.
+15. They had lost 10 of 11 overall, with their only victory in the last four weeks coming in Chicago on Dec.
+23. "Huge relief.

 Add your comments below